cacheclear/laracasts/README.md

 - "php artisan" shows all artisan commands
 - the section with the "make" commands can be recognized as file generating commands
 - with the command "php artisan help name_of_command" you can get info a specific command e.g. php artisan help make:controller
+- use "php artisan migrate:refresh" to rollback and rerun all migrations